5004-SEA-Fa24-Geeng/final-project-final-project-10/src/main/java/readme copy.md

 ## Features
 - Fetch Pokemon data from PokeAPI
-- View Pokemon collection
+- View Pokemon collection 11
-- Search and filter Pokemon
+- Search and filter Pokemon (by other features)11
-- Save/Load collections in JSON and CSV
+- Save/Load collections in JSON and CSV 11
-- Graphical User Interface with Swing
+- Graphical User Interface with Swing 11

 ## Prerequisites
 - Java 11 or higher